A newly-refurbished forecourt by the A14 westbound.

 This information is provided to us by third parties.
 You should always check with staff on site.

 Trivia and History

 There was a garage on the edge of Spaldwick at least as far back as 1978.

-In November 2018 Applegreen purchased a significant stake of Welcome Break.
-One of the trade-offs of the purchase was that Spaldwick would eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.
+Applegreen purchased a significant stake of Welcome Break in November 2018 which saw Spaldwick become a 'trade-off site', meaning the site will eventually be re-branded Welcome Break, and adjusted to reflect the rest of their estate.